 The new Maintenance Complex will be relocated to an area that is south of Gaines Street, formerly the site of the State Motor Pool facility.
-Although off-campus, the site will have access to the campus via Lake Bradford Road and the Outer Loop.
+Although off-campus, the site will have access to the campus via Lake Bradford Road and the Outer Loop by extending Woodward Avenue south to the site.
 By relocating the Maintenance Complex here, the University will make available invaluable land in the heart of the campus for new development.

-Also relocated to this area is the enlarged FSU Recycling Center utilizing the existing facilities at the former Morgan Electric site west of the future Maintenance Complex.
+Also relocated to this area will be the enlarged FSU Recycling Center utilizing the existing facilities at the former Morgan Electric site west of the future Maintenance Complex.